namchid/ScalatraThreeForum/README.md

 > browse
 ```

-If `browse` doesn't launch your browser, manually open [http://localhost:8086/](http://localhost:8086/) in your browser.
+If `browse` doesn't launch your browser, manually open [http://localhost:8088/](http://localhost:8088/) in your browser.
+You must be on campus for the database connection.

-Deployed to Heroku at https://morning-bayou-5337.herokuapp.com/, but database not yet working.
-Todo: Configurations with Heroku Addons for database.

-This works for Brittney.